Sv443-Network/UserUtils/docs.md

 <!-- #region Preamble -->
 ## Preamble:
+Every bit of code exported by the library comes with included TSDoc documentation, meaning you can just fully rely on your IDE's autocomplete.
+However this document goes more in-depth and offers more hands-on code examples than the integrated documentation.

-This library is written in TypeScript with builtin TypeScript declarations, but it works just as well in plain JavaScript after removing the `: type` annotations from the example code snippets.
+Though this library is written in TypeScript and contains builtin TypeScript declarations, it will also work in plain JavaScript after removing the `: type` annotations in the example code snippets.

-The library supports importing an ESM, CommonJS or global variable definition bundle, depending on your use case.
+Each feature's example code snippet can be expanded by clicking on the text "Example - click to view".

-The signatures and example snippets use TypeScript with ESM import syntax to show which types need to be provided and will be returned.
+The signatures and examples are written in TypeScript and use ESM import syntax to show you which types need to be provided and will be returned.
+The library itself supports importing an ESM, CommonJS or global variable definition bundle, depending on your use case.

-If the signature section contains multiple signatures, each one represents an overload.
-They will be further explained in the description below that section.
+If the signature section contains multiple signatures of the function, each occurrence represents an overload and you can choose which one you want to use.
+They will also be further explained in the description below that section.

-Each feature's example code snippet can be expanded by clicking on the text `▷ Example - click to view` below its description.
+Warning emojis (⚠️) denote special cautions or important notes that you should be aware of when using the feature.

 Some features require the `@run-at` or `@grant` directives to be tweaked in the userscript header, or have other specific requirements and limitations.
 These will be listed in a section marked by a warning emoji (⚠️) each.